telerik/xamarin-forms-docs/controls/dataform/dataform-getting-started.md

 # Getting Started

-This example will guide you through the steps needed to add a basic RadDataForm control in your application.
+This article will guide you through the steps needed to add a basic RadDataForm control in your application.

 ## Update existing Xamarin.Forms package
 After creating the blank mobile application template, it is recommended to update the **Xamarin.Forms** package in your solution.
 Updating it to the latest version can be done using the NuGet UI.